 - When it's Thriving: Plentiful bushy, green leaves

 Sow seeds 1 to 2 inches apart at a depth of about 1/2 inch.
 Leave a foot between the rows to allow for growth and air circulation.
 Water well initially until the seeds germinate.
 Seeds can be sown in containers for a sunny windowsill herb garden, but growing this herb inside in a pot and then transplanting it into the garden is not ideal.
 Cilantro has a taproot and doesn't like to have that disturbed once it is established.
 Seeds can be purchased online or at a local garden store or nursery.

 In What Zone Does Cilantro Grow Best?

 Cilantro is a good herb to plant anywhere in USDA plant hardiness zones 2 through 11.
-It's hardy and will do well in cooler weather, although it's best to avoid frost if at all possible.
+It perform well in cooler weather, although it's best to avoid frost if at all possible.
 Seeds will germinate in soil starting at about 55 degrees Fahrenheit.
-The plant can be grown indoors as well as long as there's plenty of sun.
+The plant can be grown indoors as well as long as it receives plenty of sun.
 Be sure to keep in mind that if you want to grow this plant indoors in the winter, you will probably have to use a grow light.

 When Should You Plant Cilantro?

 Cilantro prefers cooler weather, so it should be planted in the spring.
 That said, it's also possible (and recommended) to stagger plantings of this herb if it will be harvested frequently, as this will help extend the growing season.
 Space plantings a few weeks apart to have plenty to harvest on an ongoing basis.
 Cilantro can also be planted in late summer for harvesting in the fall.
 Wait until after the heat of the summer has dissipated before sowing seeds in the soil.
 The plant is usually ready for a light first harvest somewhere around the 40-day mark depending on the variety.